KM-AI-Repo/PatternViewer/PROJECT_CONTEXT.md

 - always keep forced symbols visible;
 - allow chart viewing and real-time updates for the selected symbol;
 - identify futures whose recent price path is sufficiently different from BTCUSDT and ETHUSDT;
+- allow temporary validation of the comparison algorithm by switching to a “show similar” mode;
 - prepare the codebase for future screening and pattern detection.

 Current implemented behavior: